lanejes/Architecture-Principles-for-Justice/principles.md

 * The commercial sector (Software-as-a-service products, or open-source solutions)

 ## Data services over databases
-Identify authoritative data sets and build **registers** as data services around them.
+Identify authoritative data sets and build [registers](https://gds.blog.gov.uk/2015/09/01/registers-authoritative-lists-you-can-trust/) as data services around them.
 Build platforms and services for users from these fundamental building blocks.
 The data services are your foundations and don't change very often, whereas services for users will change more frequently.

 ## Boundaries

 ![alt text](https://github.com/lanejes/Architecture-Principles-for-Justice/raw/master/images/Boundaries.png "Boundaries")

 Having too many system owners can result in disagreements over direction, and subsequent stagnation.
-When ownership of a single system is unclear, it is recommended to use the data principles to find the boundaries within the system, and to create a clean, REST API separation between different areas of data stewardship.
+When ownership of a single system is unclear, it is recommended to use the [data principles](https://docs.google.com/document/d/1K7XsUfYzki3ugjDdc5HFuFU26PgTK2UMy9sUqHd4DRs/edit#heading=h.1uoy22ah5rbz) to find the boundaries within the system, and to create a clean, REST API separation between different areas of data stewardship.
 Transfer of system ownership should follow this separation.

 ## REST over RPC

-**RESTful consumption** of APIs provides the most effective form of decoupling between two connected systems - allowing them to change independently.
+[RESTful consumption](http://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven#comment-724) of APIs provides the most effective form of decoupling between two connected systems - allowing them to change independently.
 REST patterns layer upon decades-established technologies, and are consistently supported by code frameworks.
 Other approaches cannot provide the same level of decoupling, and are encumbered by a lack of widespread support.

 ## Avoid breaking changes

 Where two services connect, various techniques should be used by both client and service to prevent breaking changes.
-REST, and its **HATEOAS constraint**, provides a good framework for this, but also **semantic API versioning** and **tolerant readers**.
+REST, and its [HATEOAS constrain](https://en.wikipedia.org/wiki/HATEOAS), provides a good framework for this, but also [semantic API versioning](http://semver.org/) and [tolerant readers](https://martinfowler.com/bliki/TolerantReader.html).

 ## Requesting data over sending data